 7. Create Filters and Rules

 Set up filters and rules in your email account to automatically sort and manage subscription emails.
-For example, you can create a filter that automatically moves all emails from a specific sender to a separate folder.
+Here's one way to look at it: you can create a filter that automatically moves all emails from a specific sender to a separate folder.

-• Why it matters: Filters and rules help you organize your inbox and prioritize important emails.
-They ensure that subscription emails don't clutter your main inbox.
+- Why it matters: Filters and rules help you organize your inbox and prioritize important emails.
+They see to it that subscription emails don't clutter your main inbox.

 8. Use Temporary Email Addresses